vganin/dpad-aware-recycler-view/README.md

 # DpadAwareRecyclerView
 D-pad friendly extension of RecyclerView widget.
+In order to enable D-pad navigation you must make your items focusable.

 ### Newly included features
  - Floating `Drawable` selectors: background and foreground.